RULES OF THE

-16.2 The national women’s committee, te kahurangi māreikura, shall comprise: the national women’s vice-president (who shall chair the meetings of the committee), the national president, a Māori woman representative, four women representatives of the academic staff members of the union, and four women representatives of the general staff members of the union.
+16.2 The national women’s committee, te kahurangi māreikura, shall comprise: the national women’s vice-president (who shall chair the meetings of the committee), the national president, a Māori woman representative, a Pasifika woman representative, a young woman representative, four women representatives of the academic staff members of the union, and four women representatives of the general staff members of the union.

 17.1 Te toi ahurangi shall represent the interests of tāngata Māori in te Tiriti o Waitangi partnership, provide advice to the council and/or annual conference on issues of concern to Māori, organise Māori members at local level, ensure that the union is representing the interests of Māori members in governance, policy and industrial spheres, and conduct national and local hui of Māori members of the union.

 17.2 Te toi ahurangi shall comprise: the Māori vice‑president, Te Tumu Arataki (who shall chair the meetings of the committee); Te Kāhui Kaumātua; two Tumu Āwhina; the national president, four Māori academic staff members; four Māori general staff members; one wānanga representative; and one Māori women’s representative.
 Members of te toi ahurangi shall be elected every two years at hui-ā-motu.